abhichaudhri/Amazon-Web-Scrapper/README.md

 - Open any **Python** IDE and run the `amazon.py` file.
 - Follow on screen terminal instructions

-## Steps to Contribute to this Project ! :point_down
+## Steps to Contribute to this Project ! :point_down:

 **Go through the link If you are new to Open Source Contribution [here](https://github.com/firstcontributions/first-contributions) on making your First Contribution !!**